 In response to these and other challenges the Government instigated a new direction in health policy in 2009, known as “Better, Sooner, More Convenient”.
 The goals of this policy include more patient-centric services and systems, co-ordinated care closer to home, reduced demand on hospitals, and ensuring workforce supply meets demand.
-In concert with this policy, a new National Health IT Board was formed in October 2009 to provide strategic leadership on information systems across the Health sector.
+In concert with this policy, a new National Health IT Board was formed to provide strategic leadership on information systems across the Health sector.
 The Board’s vision is:

 “To achieve high quality health care and improve patient safety, by 2014 New Zealanders will have a core set of personal health information available electronically to them and their treatment providers regardless of the setting as they access health services.”

 Ultra-Fast Broadband will underpin implementation of the National Health IT plan and enable fulfillment of its vision, for example by improving access for primary providers, supporting common e-prescribing processes and a uniform approach to information sharing in general, as well as enabling remote access and cloud solutions for effective patient administration.
 In addition, Ultra-Fast Broadband will support applications which may include: